Whatever your housing need, there’s support to help you. You might need some help to:

-Sheffield has lots of services that work to help people maintain their tenancy and live independently in the community.
+Sheffield has lots of services that support people to maintain their tenancy, prevent homelessness and live independently in the community.

-You can get housing related support (known as floating support or tenancy support) if you’re a tenant or a homeowner.
+You can get housing related support if you’re a tenant or a homeowner.
 Housing related support can include help to: